“It’s a Top Ride”

 Day 2.
 Lions Den Hotel to Kalpowar Crossing – 297km

-Today is one of our biggest days on the tour.
-After our usual big breakfast we head off quite early for a refuel in Cooktown then continue to our morning tea stop at Isabella Falls.
+Today is one of our biggest days on the trip.
+After our usual big cooked breakfast we head off quite early for a refuel in Cooktown then continue to our morning tea stop at Isabella Falls.
 The truck leaves us after morning tea and we head north to the infamous Starke Track.
 This track is rarely used and quite a challenge for the first few hours with heaps of creek crossings, sandy sections, bulldust and some high speed sweeping sections.

 Day 3.
 Kalpowar Crossing to Archer River – 310km

 After lunch we have an good ride to our overnight stop at Archer River.
-There’s a great spot to swim a good fishing hole and the pub has ice-cold beer.
+There’s a great spot to swim a good fishing hole and the pub has cold beer.
 Hot showers and a hot dinner finish off a great days riding.

 Day 4.
 Archer River to Bramwell Station – 222km